 Master Data Management (MDM) relates to the "Resources" in the above ontology.
 It is imperative that you apply a MDM strategy to your enterprise resource domain objects to avoid inconsistencies and multiple versions of the truth.

-I hope this ontology makes my viewpoint on SOA+BPM+CDM clear to you.
+I hope this ontology makes my viewpoint on business process driven SOA clear to you.
 Feel free to comment on this model, and also check out the six figures in JJD’s ontology for models showing different perspectives of resource lifecycles & business events, BPEL, BPMN and human tasks.